AdobeDocs/learning-manager.en/help/migrated/kb/unable-view-calendar.md

 The issue occurs due to the following:

 * The zoom level of the browser is more than 100%.
-* &nbsp;The scale and layout in the display settings is more than 100%.
+*  The scale and layout in the display settings is more than 100%.

 # Resolution